0zqz0/COGS18FinalProject/README.md

 # COGS18FinalProject
-COGS 18 Winter 2022 Final Project Files
+COGS 18 Winter 2022 Final Project Files <br>
 With one Jupyter notebook, one function python file, and one test file.